John Blades: Experimental music bands

 for the piece, Suspense, the sound sources were all concrete, that is, all pre-existing sounds, and it was a study of the way sounds and music is constructed for suspense in horror movies.
 So it's all taken from scores for those films – generally untreated sections of the scores from those films, from the 1940s, through to films like Creature from the Black Lagoon of the 1950s, right through to Texas Chain Saw Massacre in the 1970s and Evil Dead in the 1980s, and so they're fragments of sound.
 It's like deconstructing an existing sound source and reconstructing – or structuring – something else out of that deconstruction.

-By 1993 Blades' MS had progressed and he was wheelchair-bound but he continued with his work at the Roads & Traffic Authority, with The Loop Orchestra and on radio.
+By 1993 Blades' MS had progressed and he could no longer walk but he continued with his work at the Roads & Traffic Authority, with The Loop Orchestra and on radio.
 In 2007, Australian violinist, Jon Rose, spoke at the 9th Annual Peggy Glanville-Hicks Address (see Peggy Glanville-Hicks), Rose discussed Blades' enthusiasm and commitment to the Sydney music community:

 Multiple sclerosis sentenced John Blades to a wheelchair, where no doubt it was expected that he would spiral slowly out of view.
 The contrary happened and with committed zeal, he has become a major figure in the Sydney alternative music scene, organising & conducting his Loop Orchestra, promoting & supporting new music and outsider art.
 Not only have his activities kept his mental state together, he tells me that his condition has actually been reversed through his involvement with music.
 Physical healing with music is not just the province of new agers – music can be as practical as taking aspirin.